fabi1cazenave/qwerty-lafayette/README.md

 Layout
 ------

-The `;:` key is turned into a dead key that gives access to all acute accents, grave accents, cedillas and quote signs you’ll need to write in French properly:
+The `;:` key is turned into a dead key that gives access to all acute accents, grave accents, cedillas and quote signs you’ll need to write in proper French:
 ```
 ┌─────┬─────┬─────┬─────┬─────┬─────┬─────┬─────┬─────┬─────┬─────┬─────┬─────┲━━━━━━━━━━┓
 │ ~   │ !   │ @   │ #   │ $   │ %   │ ^   │ &   │ *   │ (   │ )   │ _   │ +   ┃          ┃